Mayank-Arya/ticket-booking-app/README.md

 ## Contributing:**

-We welcome contributions from the community to improve and enhance this Event Booking Web Application.
+I welcome contributions from the community to improve and enhance this Event Booking Web Application.
 If you'd like to contribute, please follow these steps:

 1. Fork the repository and create a new branch.